turingschool/lesson_plans/ruby_04-apis_and_scalability/unit_testing_javascript_an_overview.md

 There are (way) more JavaScript unit testing frameworks - but these are the major ones at the time of writing.

 ##### Nice Things to Add to Your Testing Framework
 * [Chai](http://chaijs.com/) - Chai is an 'assertion library' which can be added to any testing framework to beef up the language and readable style of tests.
 If you think about the syntactic sugar of RSpec, Chai will give you familiar ways to chain assertions that make tests more readable.
 It is usually used with Mocha, as Mocha does not have a built in assertion library.
+Other assertion libraries include `should.js`, `expect.js`, `better-assert`. `unexpected`.
 * [Sinon.JS](http://sinonjs.org) - A library  used to add test spies, mocks and stubs to your tests.
 Works with QUnit, Jasmine and Mocha.

+##### Test and Task Runners
+* [Grunt](http://gruntjs.com/) - A JavaScript based task runner.
+Task runners can be configured to perform repetitive tasks for you, including location and running all of your test files.
+* [Gulp](http://gulpjs.com/) - Yet another JavaScript task runner.
+* [Karma](http://karma-runner.github.io/0.13/index.html) - a JavaScript test runner that runs on Node.js
+* [Teaspoon](https://github.com/modeset/teaspoon) - a JavaScript test runner built for use with rails.

 ##### Drivers and Browsers and DOM Manipulation, Oh My